azkaban/azkaban/documents/2.1/database.markdown

 1. Download the azkaban-sql-script tarball from the [download page](../../downloads.html).
 Contained in this archive are table creation scripts.
-2. Run each of the scripts on the MySQL instance to create your tables.
+2. Run individual table creation scripts on the MySQL instance to create your tables.
+Alternatively, simply run the _create-all-sql_ script.
 Any script with '_update_' as a prefix can be ignored.

 ----------